On rational Eisenstein primes and the rational cuspidal groups of modular Jacobian varieties: Introduction

-\item (Generalized Ogg's conjecture) $\cT(N)[\ell^\infty] = \cC_N[\ell^\infty]$ for a prime $\ell \geq 5$, where $A[\ell^\infty]$ denotes the $\ell$-primary part of $A$.
-If $3$ does not divide $N$, then $\cT(N)[3^\infty] = \cC_N[3^\infty]$. \end{enumerate} \end{thm} The first three assertions are proved by the author \cite[\textsection 2]{Yoo3}.
-The fourth one is conjectured by Ribet, and proved by the author (\textit{loc. cit.}).
-The fifth one is proved by Ribet and the author \cite{RY14}.
-The last one is proved by Ohta \cite{Oh14}.
-(And if $N$ is the product of two distinct primes, then the result is slightly improved by the author \cite{Yoo5}.)
+The first two assertions were proved by the author \cite[\textsection 2]{Yoo3}.
+The third one is well-known (Lemma \ref{lem:p^2 U_p eigenvalue}).
+The fourth one was conjectured by Ribet, and was proved by the author (\textit{loc. cit.}).
+The fifth one was proved by Ribet and the author \cite{RY14}.
+The last one was proved by Ohta \cite{Oh14}.
+(If $N$ is the product of two distinct primes, then the result was slightly improved by the author \cite{Yoo5}.)

-However, to do the same job in general, there are some discrepancy between the square-free level case and the other.
-First of all, there are some cuspidal divisors which are not rational.
-Therefore generalized Ogg's conjecture must be modified.
+In this paper, we generalize some of the results above to the case of non-squarefree level.
+There are several discrepancies between two cases.
+First of all, if the level is non-squarefree, then there are some cuspidal divisors which are not rational and hence the sixth assertion above must be modified.
 Next, there are some Eisenstein primes which do not contain $\cI_0(N)$.
-(In fact, if $\ell$ does not divide $N$, $\rho_{\m}$ is isomorphic to $\alpha \oplus \chi_{\ell} \cdot \alpha^{-1}$, where $\alpha$ is a character (of $\GQ$) unramified outside $N$ and $\chi_{\ell}$ is the mod $\ell$ cyclotomic character, by Faltings-Jordan \cite[Theorem 2.3]{FJ95}.
-The possible characters $\alpha$ can be studied by the method of Mazur \cite[\textsection 5]{M78}, and we can construct some of such non-trivial characters explictly.
+(In fact, if $\ell$ does not divide $N$, $\rho_{\fm}$ is isomorphic to $\alpha \oplus \chi_{\ell} \cdot \alpha^{-1}$, where $\alpha$ is a character of $\GQ$ unramified outside $N$ and $\chi_{\ell}$ is the mod $\ell$ cyclotomic character, by Faltings and Jordan \cite[Th.
+2.3]{FJ95}.
+The possible characters $\alpha$ can be studied by a method of Mazur \cite[\textsection 5]{M78}, and we can also construct such non-trivial characters explictly.
 In this direction, see also the paper of Stevens \cite{Ste85}.)
 Finally, if $\ell^2$ divides $N$, then the geometry of the special fiber of the N\'eron model of $J_0(N)$ at $\ell$ is rather difficult.